Igor Larionov: National Hockey League (1989–2004)

 After eight years of voicing his discontent, Larionov was allowed to join the Canucks in 1989–90.
 He left the Soviet Union around the same time as several other Soviet players, including all four of his "Green Unit" teammates.
 They were sold in order to infuse the cash-strapped Sovintersport (the governing body for sports in the former Soviet Union), which would draw a portion of the players' salaries.
 Larionov was joined in Vancouver by Krutov, and both struggled initially.
 While Krutov lasted only one year in the NHL, Larionov played three years for the Canucks and got progressively better as he adapted to the North American game.
 In the 1991–92 season, he centered the Canucks' top line, which included Greg Adams and rookie Pavel Bure.
 Larionov took the young Russian star under his wing that season.

 After his three-year contract with the Canucks had expired, Larionov chose to play a year in Switzerland so that Sovintersport would not continue to draw a portion of his salary.
-Subsequently, the Canucks put him on waivers and he was claimed by the San Jose Sharks on 4 October 1992.
+Subsequently, the Canucks left him unprotected in the 1992 NHL Waiver Draft and he was claimed by the San Jose Sharks on 4 October 1992.
 He went to the San Jose Sharks in 1993–94, where he was re-united with Sergei Makarov and helped the Sharks to a record 59-point improvement over the previous season.
 The Sharks then upset the heavily favoured Detroit Red Wings in the opening round of the playoffs and extended the Toronto Maple Leafs to seven games in the Conference Semi-Finals before falling.
 During the 1994–95 season, Larionov served as an alternate captain for the Sharks.